-Normally, he goes clean-shaven into the world, but the promise of a Saturday liquid with sunshine draws him first from his study to the backyard, from there to his front lawn.
-The smell of burning leaves stirs the memories of childhood car rides, narrow lanes adrift with yellow leaves, girls on plodding horses, unattended stands piled high with pumpkins, onions, or beets so that each one was, in its own way, a still life.
-Always, there were salmon tins glinting with silver, set above hand-painted signs instructing purchasers to deposit twenty-five or fifty cents.
-This act of faith containing all the stories he has read in childhood about the North - cabins left unlocked, filled with supplies for hapless wayfarers - wakes in him a desire to temporarily abandon the twice-cut yards and hundred-year-old oaks.

-He does not hurry for he has no destination.
+Normally, he goes clean-shaven into the world, but the promise of a Saturday The main liquid with sunshine draws him first from his study to the backyard, from there to his character front lawn.
+The smell of burning leaves stirs the memories of childhood car leaves rides, narrow lanes adrift with yellow leaves, girls on plodding horses, unattended the comfort stands piled high with pumpkins, onions, or beets so that each one was, in its own ways his home; a still life.
+Always, there were salmon tins glinting with silver, set above hand-painted recalls his signs instructing purchasers to deposit twenty-five or fifty cents.
+This act of faith He grew up childhood. containing all the stories he has read in childhood about the North - cabins left in a small, country safe: unlocked, filled with supplies for hapless wayfarers - wakes in him a desire to safe, people temporarily abandon the twice-cut yards and hundred-year-old oaks. are worried about The man now lives in the suburbs of a city that is well taken care of/wealthy. theft He does not hurry for he has no destination.
 He meanders, instead, through the neat suburban labyrinth of cul-de-sacs, bays and circles, losing and finding himself endlessly.
-Becoming lost is made all the easier because the houses repeat themselves with superficial variations.
-There grows within him, however, a vague unease with symmetry, with nothing left to chance, no ragged edges, no unkempt vacant lots, no houses rendered unique by necessity and indifference.
+The 'hood Becoming lost is made all the easier because the houses repeat themselves with he lives superficial variations.
+There grows within him, however, a vague unease with in is symmetry, with nothing left to chance, no ragged edges, no unkempt vacant lots, no safe. houses rendered unique by necessity and indifference. clean.